 The definition of “on time” is not the same for every business

-The critical thing is that the definition of “on time” depends on the timeline that was promised.
+The meaning of “on time” depends on the timeline that was promised.

 If you’re a restaurant or meal delivery service promising delivery within 15 minutes, then even one minute over the deadline counts as late.

-If you promised same-day or next-day delivery within a 30-minute window, anything from one to 15 minutes might count as late.
-If the customer is waiting from 12:15 to 12:30 for a delivery promised within that time window, then 12:31 will feel late to them.
+If you’re a courier service that promises a same-day delivery service within a 30-minute window, anything from one to 15 minutes might count as late.
+For example, if your customer is waiting from 12:15 to 12:30 for a delivery promised within that time window, then 12:31 will feel late to them.

 If your promise was “Tuesday”, then it’s not late until the driver’s shift is over.

-Some useful questions that shippers can ask themselves include:
+Some useful questions that shippers can ask themselves are:

 What kind of customer experience do we want to create?